Manika Gauduni

 Manika was a historical figure in the Jagannath culture, popularly called as Manika Gauduni (lit.
 Milkmaid Manika), it is believed that she offered yoghurt to Lord Jagannath and Balabhadra when they were going to Kanchi expedition of Gajapati King.

 Story of Manika

-Manika was born in a cowherd (Gopala) family, who had the job of selling milk & yoghurt every days.
-She was also a devotee of lord Jagannath and had a dream from childhood of giving yoghurt to lord.
+Manika was born in a cowherd (Gopala) family, who had the job of selling milk & yoghurt everyday.
+She was also a devotee of lord Jagannath and had a dream from childhood of giving yoghurt to the Lord.